lyteword/chspurgeon-tod/volume-2/psalm-49.md

 **Verses 6-10.** David speaks of some *that trust in their wealth, and boast themselves in the multitude of their riches.* Rich men can do great things, but here is a thing that they cannot do: *None of them can by any means redeem his brother, nor give to God a ransom for him.* From what cannot a rich man redeem his brother?
 It is true of spiritual redemption; yea, that is furthest out of the rich man's reach, money will not do it: "We are not redeemed with corrupt things, such as silver and gold, but with the precious blood of the Son of God."
 1Pe 1:18-19.
 But the psalmist speaks of a lower redemption, to which all the riches of man cannot reach: *None of them can by any means redeem his brother, nor give to God a ransom for him: for the redemption of their soul* (that is, of their person from the grave), *is precious, and it ceaseth for ever.* And that he speaks of their redemption from the grave, is more clearly expressed in Ps 49:9: *That he should still live for ever, and not see corruption.* Jesus Christ did not redeem us that we should live for ever, and not see corruption.
 It was the privilege of Jesus Christ the Redeemer not to see corruption; but Jesus Christ hath not redeemed us that we should not see corruption.
 He hath redeemed us that we should live for ever in heaven, but he hath not redeemed us from corruption, that we should live for ever on earth, or not see corruption in the grave; for, as it is said in Ps 49:10 of the Psalm, we see *that wise men die, likewise the fool and the brutish person perish, and leave their wealth to others;* as if he had said, Neither the one nor the other sort of men could make this use or improvement of their wealth, to deliver themselves from going to the grave, for if they could they would have laid all out on that purchase; but they could not do it, therefore, *they leave their wealth to others.
 Joseph Caryl.*

 **Verse 7.** *None of them can by any means redeem his brother,* etc. Some animals devoted to God could be redeemed at a price, but no price could be assigned to the ransom of a soul.
 That such a ransom was to be provided, the faith of the church had always anticipated: "He shall redeem Israel from all his iniquities."
-Ps 130:8. *W. Wilson, D.D.*
+Ps 130:8. *W. Wilson, D. D.*

 **Verse 8.** *For the redemption of their soul is precious, and it ceaseth for ever.* In this judgment tears will not prevail, prayers will not be heard, promises will not be admitted, repentance will be too late, and as for riches, honourable titles, sceptres, and diadems, these will profit much less, and the inquisition shall be so curious and diligent, that not one light thought, not one idle word (not repented of in thy life past) shall be forgotten, for truth itself hath said, not in jest, but in earnest, of every idle word which men have spoken, they shall give an account in the day of judgment.
 Oh, how many which now sin with great delight, yea, even with greediness (as if we served a god of wood or of stone which seeth nothing nor can do nothing) will be then astonished, ashamed, and silent.
 Then shall the days of thy mirth be ended, and thou shalt be overwhelmed with everlasting darkness, and instead of thy pleasures thou shalt have everlasting torments. *Thomas Tymme.*